liuworkgit/JS-library-project/README.md

 - number of pages
 3. Users will be able to remove a book by pressing a button beside a book's listing.
 4. Users will be able to mark a book as read or unread by pressing a button beside a book's listing.

-## Future Goals
-I intend to implement these goals after the fundamental user stories have been completed.

-1. Optimize showBook's cohesion by splitting its functionality into separate functions, as it is currently handling multiple tasks, which is unnecessary and bad practice.
-2. Fix the "new book" form to the right of the page.
-3. Reformat the book entries so they look better.